-If you’re apprehensive about any of the headphones’ drawbacks, there are plenty of great alternatives out there like the Sony WH-1000XM3, which are standout ANC over-ear headphones and are markedly more comfortable than the Solo Pro.
-Another great pick are the Bose QuietComfort II headphones, especially since they’ve dropped in price with the advent of the Bose Headphones 700.
+If you’re apprehensive about any of the headphones’ drawbacks, there are plenty of great alternatives out there like the Sony WH-1000XM4, which are standout ANC over-ear headphones and are markedly more comfortable than the Solo Pro.
+Another great pick are the Bose QuietComfort 35 II headphones, especially since they’ve dropped in price with the advent of the Bose Headphones 700.

 Go cheaper with the AKG N60NC

 The AKG N60NC on-ear noise-cancelling headphones are nothing new, but the recent price drop to $100 makes them a tempting alternative.
 Listeners who aren’t bothered by the microUSB input and dubious pivot points, should save a buck and go with AKG.
-Its headset is $200 cheaper than the Solo Pro, are more comfortable than Beats’ headphones too.
+Its headset is much cheaper than the Solo Pro, and are more comfortable than Beats’ headphones too.